What is Endodontics?

-Endodontics is a dental specialty that focuses on root canals and the treatment of dental pulp and tissues surrounding the tooth root.
+Endodontics is a specialty that focuses on root canals and the treatment of dental pulp and tissues surrounding the tooth root.
 Endodontic treatment is normally necessary when the dental pulp becomes inflamed or infected.

 Inflammation or infection of the tooth root can have a variety of causes including deep decay, repeated dental procedures on the tooth, or a crack or chip in the tooth.
 If left untreated, it can cause pain or lead to an abscess.

-At Toothworks Dental Clinics, our endodontist offers the following treatments.
+At Toothworks Dental Clinics, our endodontist can offer the following treatments.

 During a root canal procedure, the endodontist removes the damaged pulp of your tooth, including blood vessels and nerves.

-Next, they will thoroughly clean the space and fill it with medicated dental materials.
+Next, they will clean the space and fill it with medicated dental materials.

-After a root canal, your dentist will restore the tooth with a dental filling, which is usually followed by a crown to strengthen the tooth and prevent further breakdown.
+After a root canal, your dentist can restore the tooth with a dental filling, which is usually followed by a crown to strengthen the tooth and prevent further breakdown.

-If you've already had a root canal and you're experiencing issues again, the endodontist will reopen your tooth and remove the filling that was placed during the first procedure.
+If you've already had a root canal and you're experiencing issues again, the endodontist may reopen your tooth and remove the filling that was placed during the first procedure.

-The endodontist then carefully examines the tooth, looking for additional canals or new infections.
+The endodontist then examines the tooth, looking for additional canals or new infections.